meeramurali/Vehicle-Shopper/README.md

 and removing selection (resetting a feature)

 External data files are used to load available options for each feature, and data for vehicles in each car lot.
 Inheritance and dynamic binding used to create different features and available options for each.

+Data structure: BST of BSTs (Data base is a BST of ‘Car_lot’s; Each car lot is a BST of ‘Vehicle’s)

 ## UML Class Diagram